DeGray Lake: Fishing

-DeGray Lake is nationally known for its clean, clear water and pristine shoreline.
-It is also known for its trophy winning hybrid stripers, crappie, largemouth bass, and catfish.Each year, thousands of people come to fish the waters of DeGray Lake.
-The Caddo River feeds the lake, making it a great habit for fish.
-The introduction of the crappie season can be heard as the sound of boats flocking to the lake come from near and far.
-With numerous coves and fishing shelters along the bottom of the lake, catching fish usually isn't too difficult a task.
-Each year, the lake hosts hundreds of fishing tournaments –local and national.
-Also Park Rangers and staff have fishing derbies for local children's groups and physically challenged children and adults.
-Fishing guide services and bait shops are also located near the lake as well are two marinas located at DeGray State Park and Iron Mountain.
+DeGray Lake is known for its hybrid stripers, crappie, largemouth bass, and catfish.

 In 2007, AGFC and USACE introduced the Pakistani fly to control hydrilla in DeGray Lake.
-The "Pak" fly larvae were supposed to eat the tops off hydrilla plants down to a depth where it would decrease total plant coverage.
-The architects of this scheme did not foresee several years of drought, which combined with the Pak fly, wiped out DeGray's hydrilla.
+The fly larvae were supposed to eat the tops off hydrilla plants down to a depth where it would decrease total plant coverage.
+The architects of this scheme did not foresee several years of drought, which combined with the introduced fly, wiped out DeGray's hydrilla.
 Largemouth bass recruitment suffered as a result.
 In an attempt to rejuvenate the lake, AGFC partnered in 2019 with the University of Arkansas at Pine Bluff Aquaculture and Fisheries to restore the native vegetation.

 Local impact

 Economic impact

 DeGray Lake's impact is important for the local economy of SW Arkansas.
 Including all entities on DeGray Lake; USACE, DeGray State Park, Iron Mountain Marina, and other private leases DeGray Lake generated as of fiscal year 2016 $23,502,958 in visitor spending within 30 miles of Corps property, $13,089,995 in sales within 30 miles of corps property, and 220 jobs.
 The money spent by visitors to Corps lakes on trip expenses adds to the local and national economy by supporting jobs and generating income.
 Visitor spending represents a sizable component of the economy in many communities around DeGray.